fullmoon6661/TEXT/README.md

 ### Services via the Swedish Defence Research Agency (FOI) ($1.1 million)
 "The FOI will provide support relating to CBRN-analysis and automatic detection of vehicles by drones within the support package framework."

+### Innovation close to the battlefield (unspecified)
+"allocated to identifying and utilising technical innovations that require further funding to be completed and put into production."

 ### Export credit guarantees ($50 million)
 Bailout money for Swedish defense companies that do business with UA.